Rana Liaqat Ali: Political career

 He was elected to the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-126 (Sialkot-VI) in the 2013 Pakistani general election.
 He served his constituency in a massive way.
 He gave number of massive developmental schemes to his constituency.
-Later on in the elections 2018, he was not given party ticket due to some conflicts.
+Later on in the elections of 2018, he was not given party ticket due to some conflicts.
 He contested as an independent candidate in elections and won them.
-He created history in Sialkot as He is the first candidate to win elections independently in history.
+He created history in Sialkot as he is the first candidate to win elections independently in history.
 His brother Rana Shaukat Ali is also a public figure among the masses of Sialkot.
 He has a lot of services for the constituency PP-39 and looks after all the political aspects in the constituency.
 He has services for the party as well.
 He is a prominent figure of PML(N) in the district Sialkot.

 He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-39 (Sialkot-V) in the 2018 Pakistani general election.

 Following his successful election, he joined PML-N.

 He is President of PML(N) in Germany as well since 2008.
 He has served PML(N) in Germany a lot.